AnantVaibhav92/Decision-Trees/readme.md

--- Unzip the submitted folder on a location
--- Locate the "Decision_trees.py" file.
+# Decision Tree
+This is a project in python aimed to create the decision tree from scratch using ID3 algorithm

+Here we use the information gain to recursively figure out the best feature to split on.

--- Copy or unzip the data folder (initially provided with the assignment) in the same directory.
+Copy or unzip the data folder (initially provided with the assignment) in the same directory.
 Please note - the path for reading the data file is provided as, e.g. : "/data/monks-1.train".
 Therefore we need the whole data directory in the same place as the Decision_trees.py file.

--- Open terminal/cmd,
-		-- $python Decision_trees.py